Why Diversity is Important

 If the data is available, the following chart will show Belmont undergraduate student diversity.

-Belmont's ethnic diversity is on par with the national average.
+Belmont's ethnic diversity is below the national average.

 The faculty's ethnic diversity is on par with the national average.

-At Belmont University, the disparity between men and women on campus is on par with the national average.
+At Belmont University, the disparity between men and women on campus is higher than the national average.
 The undergraduate student body at Belmont is mostly female.

 Review Male/Female Diversity at Belmont